Covenant University Secondary School

 Covenant University Secondary School is a Nigerian Christian secondary school located within the Covenant University campus in Ota, Ogun State.
 It was established on 14 October 2010, primarily to cater for the educational needs of the children of academic and non-academic staff of the school.
+Their current head girl is Abadoni MARVELLOUS while the head boy is Adegbayi JOSHUA.